 Project Prioritization for Specific Funding Opportunities

 While the project list is continually being updated, there is need for project prioritization when specific grant opportunities arise.
+(Reference Appendix L for a list of potential grants programs and funding opportunities.)
 This is necessary for certain DWR grants that score applications based on the collective merit of all proposed projects.
 These applications are funded as a whole, and not individually by project.
 Currently, the IRWMP Implementation Grants are reviewed and funded this way.
 This necessitates a process to identify projects that are not ready for a grant application or have marginal benefits, and that could prevent an application package from being scored well.
 The RWMG has developed the following eight step process for project prioritization based on funding opportunities.

 Presentation of Funding Opportunity Information